MohammadAmini1998/Transfer-Learning-on-animals/README.md

 ## 📌 Overview

-This project aims to classify images of various animals using state-of-the-art deep learning models, specifically Transformers, ResNet18, and VGG16.
+This project aims to classify images of various animals using state-of-the-art deep learning models, specifically, ResNet18, and VGG16.
 The models are trained and evaluated on a comprehensive animal image dataset available on Kaggle.

 ## 🔄 Transfer Learning